A History of Achievement

 With a laboratory of innovation dating back to Professor Alexander Graham Bell’s invention of the telephone, Boston University faculty, students, and alumni have never shied away from aspiration, hard work, or extraordinary achievement.

 The pages in this section chronicle much of the ingenuity, industriousness, and accomplishments taking place each day within the BU community.
-They also highlight the depth and diversity of knowledge of BU’s professoriate through the publication of critically acclaimed books and articles.
+They also highlight the depth and diversity of knowledge of BU’s professoriate through the publication of critically acclaimed books and other creative works.